JamesLi197412/Real-Time-Data-Pipeline/README.md

 ## 🌐 Real-Time Data Pipeline: WebSocket → Kafka → S3

-A scalable real-time data ingestion system that captures messages from WebSocket clients, streams them through Apache Kafka, and persistently stores them in Amazon S3 for analytics and archival.
+A scalable real-time data ingestion system that captures messages from WebSocket clients, streams them through Apache Kafka, and persistently stores them in Amazon S3 for further analytics and archival.

 ---